knurling-rs/defmt/book/src/json-output.md

 > Structured logging for `probe-run`.

-As an alternative to it's human-focused output, `probe-run` offers structured json output.
+As an alternative to its human-focused output, `probe-run` offers structured JSON output.
 There are two use-cases:
 - building software on top of `probe-run`
 - storing `probe-run`'s output, in order to analyze it over time